 - Use both the thumbs to apply gentle kneading pressure all along the sine muscles.
 Do not run the thumbs over the spine.

 - Let the thumbs move in circular strokes going in and then upwards.

 - While moving the thumbs in circular motions, at the spots where tightness is felt or it seems that there are knots in the muscles, knead gently there till the rigidity goes away.

 It is, however, better to take help of experts who have formal training or experience in massaging.
 Massaging the wrong points or undue pressure on muscles may aggravate your back pain.

 4. Epsom Salt Bath for Backache

-Epsom salt has magnesium and sulfate in it that are absorbed by your skin.
-Lack of magnesium in many people affect their nerves, muscles and functioning of enzymes which in turn leads to pain and swelling which can be on your your back too.
-By the process of reverse osmosis, Epsom salt also draws out the toxins and excess fluids from the body via porous skin.
+Epsom salt has magnesium and sulfate in it that is absorbed by your skin.
+Lack of magnesium in many people affect their nerves, muscles and functioning of enzymes which in turn leads to pain and swelling which can be on your back too.
+By the process of reverse osmosis, Epsom salt also draws out the toxins and excess fluids from the body via the porous skin.
 It seems a good idea to have Epsom salt bath to relieve back pain.
-It will not only reduce inflammation caused by injury but will also relieve stress and tension that aggravates backache.
+It will not only reduce inflammation caused by injury but will also relieve stress and tension that aggravates a backache.

 How to Take Epsom Salt Bath?

 - Lavender essential oil (optional)- 6-10 drops